 This was George Washington’s box pew at Christ Church in Alexandria, Virginia.
 Would you ever skip worship on Sunday morning if you knew the Father of Our Country was sitting across the aisle?

 If one pic describes the trip, this is it (that’s Washington’s Mount Vernon mansion in the background).

 Here we are with the aforementioned Mr. Map, a homegrown D.C. guy who shows his love of his city by sharing his incredible wealth of knowledge with tour groups.
-One night, Mr. Map innocently asked us what the best cut of bacon was.
+One night, Mr. Map innocently asked us to name the best cut of bacon.
 Robert replied, “I just eat the whole pig and let God sort it out.”

 Here’s Robert with Charlie the Tuna at Pittsburgh’s Heinz History Center.

 This photo sums up the emotion you feel when you’re standing at the Vietnam Veterans Memorial.
 As we walked along the wall, we met a line of men wearing white jackets.
 They were on an Honor Flight trip from Philadelphia.
 As we filed by them, many of us conveyed our simple thanks to them for their service.
 I can’t even describe what it felt like to look them in the eye as they walked past.
 Their anguish was visibly noticeable.
 It was obvious that many of them were bracing themselves for the hurt of seeing their buddies’ names on the wall.
 It was the most emotionally exhaustive situation I’ve ever encountered.
 These guys are heroes in every sense of the word.